Science of Soil (SOS) Project

-New Jersey is know as the Garden State with over 730,000 acres of land farmed.
-However NJ is also known as the most densely populated state in the nation which creates challenges to our balance between people, nature and land use.
+New Jersey is known as the Garden State with over 730,000 acres of land farmed.
+However, NJ is also known as the most densely populated state in the nation, which creates challenges to our balance between people, nature, and land use.